danielphung01/destination-vacation/README.md

 ## Product Spec

+Sprint 1 : SET UP API & Parse Set Up
+- [x] Set up API for Destination Vacation App
+- [x] Set up Parse within Back4App

+Sprint 2 : SET UP Login & Sign Up
+- [x] Implement Parse within app
+- [x] Login functionality
+- [ ] Sign Up functionality

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User can create an account using a username and a password
+- [ ] User can create an account using a username and a password
-* User can login to their account using their username and password
+- [ ] User can login to their account using their username and password
-* TODO User can do something with their account
-   *  Pin attractions and save their favorite attractions
+- [ ] User can save their favorite attractions
-*  User can enter a location by name and define a radius of places nearby, and app takes user query to find attractions within that radius
+- [ ] User can enter a location by name and define a radius of places nearby, and app takes user query to find attractions within that radius
-*  User can filter results with the following categories: “Food”, “Things to do”, and “Scenery”
+- [ ] User can filter results with the following categories: “Food”, “Things to do”, and “Scenery”

 **Optional Nice-to-have Stories**